header-banner-risotto.jpg

 The secret grains behind a good risotto

 ‘Risotto’ is not just a recipe.
-It’s part of Italy’s national heritage, and a significant product in the Italian economy.
+It’s part of Italy’s national heritage and a significant product of the Italian economy.
 Italy produces around 1.3 million tonnes of rice each year, 53% of which are exported to other European countries.1

 How Italian rice is grown